 The severity of hail is measured by duration, hail size, and geographic extent.
 Hail can exhibit a variety of sizes, though only the very largest hail stones pose serious risk to people, if exposed.
-It is often estimated by comparing it to a known object (Figure 4.3.8-4).
+It is often estimated by comparing it to a known object (Table 4.3.8-1).
 Most hailstorms are made up of a mix of different sizes, and only the very largest hail stones pose serious risk to people caught in the open (NSSL 2021).
+Based on recorded hail events in Fort Bend County, the average size hail is 1.5 inches (H4/severe intensity) and can experience one severe hail event every 12 years and at least one hail event, of any magnitude, each year.